 About

-The Equality Community of Practice explores the African American civil rights movement as a grassroots struggle for the combination of civil and human rights — or freedom rights — denied them during slavery and suppressed under Jim Crow.
-Grounded in historical scholarship, this Community of Practice centers the activism of everyday Black people and the organizers who helped them challenge injustice and reshape American democracy.
-Participants will examine key campaigns, legislation and ideological shifts from Reconstruction through the Black Power era, while developing the tools and strategies needed to teach this history with depth, accuracy and relevance.
+The Equality Community of Practice explores the Civil Rights Movement as a struggle for human rights and its impact on American democracy.
+Participants will examine key campaigns, legislation and ideological shifts from Reconstruction to the present, while developing the new tools and strategies needed to teach this history.
 The program will culminate with an on-campus capstone event.

 Smiling woman